 Water conservation measures help to sustain our life source for future generations.
 In September 2011, City Council adopted a five-year Water Efficiency Plan which outlined existing programs and potential programs to engage customers in the pursuit of greater water efficiency.
 The Water Efficiency Plan focused on efforts including customer and student outreach, reducing outdoor landscape watering, optimizing operational practices, and expansion of recycled water usage.
-Although implementation of the Water Efficiency Plan has been completed, staff continues to implement programs beyond the duration of the plan.
-These programs have helped the City in its efforts to achieve voluntary and mandatory water usage reductions established locally and by the State.
+Staff continues to implement programs beyond the duration of the plan.
 In February 2014, in response to the current drought, City Council approved a voluntary 10% conservation cutback for Ventura customers.
-Subsequently in September 2014 the City Council declared that Ventura was in a Stage 3 Water Shortage Emergency calling for 20% mandatory conservation cutback (see Section 7 below) as local water supplies continued to drop during the third year of California's historic drought.
+Subsequently, in September 2014, the City Council declared that Ventura was in a Stage 3 Water Shortage Emergency calling for 20% mandatory conservation cutback as local water supplies continued to drop during the third year of California's historic drought.